-Failure to identify the driver is a paperwork offence, and it is a shock to many drivers that it can carry a greater penalty than the speeding offence, especially when police letter may have been just lost or misplaced, and this is the only blameworthy thing.
+Failure to identify the driver is a paperwork offence and it is a shock to many drivers that it can carry a greater penalty than the speeding offence itself, especially when a police letter may have simply been lost or misplaced.

 Is failure to identify the driver an offence if I do not know who was driving the vehicle?

-If all the above checks, enquiries and investigations have been made into all the possible drivers and still there is no way in which the identity of the driver can be found out, the keeper of the vehicle and any potential drivers will usually be cross-examined by the prosecution solicitor or barrister.
+If all reasonable checks, enquiries, and investigations have been made into all the possible drivers and still there is no way in which the identity of the driver can be found out, the keeper of the vehicle and any potential drivers will usually be cross-examined by the prosecution solicitor or barrister.

 If cross-examination has taken place and there is still no way to say for sure who was driving the vehicle, then the law says that the keeper of the vehicle cannot be held responsible.
 This will only be possible if the court is satisfied that the keeper has been diligent in trying to find out who was driving.